WiseLibs/better-sqlite3/docs/api.md

 db.prepare('SELECT getAverage(dollars) FROM expenses').pluck().get(); // => 20.2
 ```

 As shown above, you can use arbitrary JavaScript objects as your aggregation context, as long as a valid SQLite3 value is returned by `result()` in the end.
-If `step()` doesn't return anything (`undefined`), the aggregate value will not be replaced.
-Be careful of this when using functions that sometimes return `undefined` in place of a real value.
+If `step()` doesn't return anything (`undefined`), the aggregate value will not be replaced (be careful of this when using functions that sometimes return `undefined` in place of a real value).

-User-defined aggregate functions can accept multiple arguments, just like [regular user-defined functions](#functionname-options-function---this).
-Further more, `options.varargs` and `options.deterministic` [can be applied](#functionname-options-function---this) as well.
+User-defined aggregates can accept multiple arguments, just like regular [user-defined functions](#functionname-options-function---this).
+Furthermore, `options.varargs` and `options.deterministic` [are also](#functionname-options-function---this) accepted.

-User-defined aggregate functions can be used as [window functions](https://www.sqlite.org/windowfunctions.html) if you provide an `inverse()` function.
+If you provide an `inverse()` function, the aggregate can be used as a [window function](https://www.sqlite.org/windowfunctions.html).
 Where `step()` is used to add a row to the current window, `inverse()` is used to remove a row from the current window.
 When using window functions, `result()` may be invoked multiple times.

 ```js
 db.aggregate('addAll', {